top of page

 Key Nutrients Often Deficient in Midlife:

-• Magnesium – Depleted by stress, low intake, and poor soil quality; essential for sleep, muscle relaxation, mood, and hormone balance.
-Replenish with leafy greens, pumpkin seeds, and Epsom salt baths or magnesium glycinate.
+• Magnesium – Depleted by stress, low intake, and poor soil quality; magnesium is essential for sleep, muscle relaxation, mood, and hormone balance.
+Replenish with chia seeds, brazil nuts, flaxseeds, pumpkin seeds, mackerel, oysters, halibut, sweet potatoes, artichokes, dried fruits (figs, dates, apricots), buckwheat and epsom salt baths or magnesium glycinate at night.
+For a powerful mineral-rich ritual, stir 1 tablespoon of unsulphured blackstrap molasses into 20 oz. of warm water or decaffeinated herbal tea before bed to help with sleep and menstrual cramps!

 • Vitamin B12 – Absorption can decline with age and reduced stomach acid.
 B12 supports brain health, energy, and nerve function.
-Found in eggs, fish, and fortified foods—or consider supplementation if levels are low.
+Found in eggs, fish, and fortified foods.
+Food is the best source of nutrient absorption, when levels are low— consider supplementation.

 • Vitamin D – Often low due to reduced sun exposure, age, and hormone shifts.
 Vital for bone density, immunity, and mood.
-Best sources include sunlight, fatty fish, and D3 supplements with K2 for bone support.
+Best sources include sunlight, wild fatty fish (salmon, trout, sardines), cod liver oil, egg yolks, avocado, walnuts, almonds, and extra virgin olive oil.

 • Iron – Even as menstruation slows, low iron from poor absorption or plant-based diets can lead to fatigue and brain fog.
-Support with iron-rich plant foods (lentils, spinach) paired with vitamin C for better absorption.
+Support with iron-rich plant foods: lentils, spinach, quinoa, dark chocolate (70% or higher), and paired with vitamin C foods for better absorption: oranges, grapefruits, lemons, limes, strawberries, raspberries, mango, pineapple, multi-colored peppers, cruciferous vegetables like broccoli, cauliflower, cabbage and brussels sprouts, leafy greens like kale, mustard greens and parsley, sweet potatoes, and raw tomatoes.

 • Omega-3s – Anti-inflammatory fats that support heart, brain, joints, and hormone regulation.
-Found in fatty fish, chia seeds, walnuts, and algae-based supplements.
+Found in wild fatty fish (salmon, sardines), cod liver oil, chia seeds, walnuts, and algae-based supplements.

 • Zinc – Important for immune function, tissue repair, and hormone metabolism.
 Midlife stress and poor gut absorption can deplete levels.
-Support with pumpkin seeds, shellfish, and legumes.
+Support with pumpkin seeds, almonds, pine-nuts, shellfish (crab, lobster, mussels), chickpeas, lentils, black beans, grass-fed beef, lamb, and dark meat of chicken or turkey, quinoa, wheat germ, greek yogurt and eggs.

 bottom of page